pestoforce/RufflePad/README.md

 # 🎮 RufflePad
+## Use game pads with Ruffle!
-Interface between Javascript game pad methods and ActionScript 2 "ExternalInterface" for use with the Ruffle Flash emulator.
+Interface between Javascript game pad API and ActionScript 2 "ExternalInterface" for use with the Ruffle Flash emulator.

 Functioning demo: https://typehelp.org/RufflePad/